The Curation Team

 Maps with objective issues will be marked with an ❌ reaction and will not be looked at by other curators.

 The Curation Grey Area…

 Once a curator has verified that a map doesn’t violate any of the curation “don’ts,” whether they choose to curate the map or not becomes subjective and really up to the individual curator’s personal difficulty, style, genre, and technical accuracy preferences.

 It’s important to consider the target audience for the map.
 A slow tempo dance map is aimed at a different type of player than an uptempo, note-dense map.
 Patterns that are inappropriate for a map aimed at newer players might be acceptable for maps aimed at high-skill players and vice versa.

 Maps that don’t have any objective issues but just don’t float that particular curator’s boat will be marked with 👀 and other curators may choose to take a look for themselves.

-All curated maps are to be tagged and categorized according to the Style and Difficulty tags.
+All curated maps are to be tagged and categorized according to the Style tags.
 Music genres are optional but very helpful for the community to browse and search maps.

 Style categories identify the overall style of a map and can help to flag them for their target audience.